Dutch Oven Accessories for Cast Iron Cooking

 Tripods can be used for cooking and keeping dishes warm.

-These tripod stands come complete with chains that are adjustable.
-Higher for lower heat and for keeping dishes warm and down low to heat them up for cooking.
+These tripod stands come complete with adjustable chains.
+Higher for lower heat and keeping dishes warm and low to heat them for cooking.

-Other cooking appliances like skillets and grills and also be used in combination with the tripod to cook or keep warm on the tripod.
+Other cooking appliances like skillets and grills can also be used with the tripod to cook or keep warm on the tripod.

-Tripods carry be awkward to transport so you may want to consider purchasing a carry bag for them if one is not included.
+Tripods can be awkward to transport, so you may want to consider purchasing a carry bag if one is omitted.

 11. Dutch Oven Table

 Tables are great to use if bending over is an issue.
-But do take into consideration the weight of the fully laden oven when moving it around.
+But do consider the weight of the fully laden oven when moving it around.
 It could be a lot easier for you to use your oven closer to the ground.

 12. Whisk Broom

-Also known as Dutch oven lid whisks these straw brooms are used to remove coal ash both on the lid of your oven as well as underneath.
+Also known as Dutch oven lid whisks, these straw brooms are used to remove coal ash on the lid of your oven and underneath.

 Ensure you purchase a straw bristle broom and not plastic or other synthetic bristles as these will melt.